 - Members of staff are permitted to bring their personal mobile devices into school.
 They are required to use their own professional judgement as to when it is appropriate to use them.
-Broadly speaking this is: - Personal hand held devices will be used in lesson time only in an emergency or extreme circumstances - ✓ Members of staff are free to use these devices outside teaching time. - ✓ A school mobile phone is available for all professional use (for example when engaging in off-site activities) and members of staff should not use their personal device for school purposes except in an emergency. - Pupils are not currently permitted to bring their personal hand held devices into school. - A number of such devices are available in school (e.g. PDA, I-pod Touch) and are used by children as considered appropriate by members of staff.
+Broadly speaking this is: - Personal hand held devices will be used in lesson time only in an emergency or extreme circumstances - ✓ Members of staff are free to use these devices outside teaching time. - ✓ A school mobile phone is available for all professional use (for example when engaging in off-site activities) and members of staff should not use their personal device for school purposes except in an emergency. - Pupils are not currently permitted to bring their personal hand held devices into school.
+If they need to, this is in agreement with school and they will be kept in the main office during the day. - A number of such devices are available in school (e.g. PDA, I-pod Touch) and are used by children as considered appropriate by members of staff.

-Staff / adults Pupils
+Staff / adults P Puj Pupils

 Personal hand held technology It is important that schools review this table in the light of principles agreed within their own establishment.
 Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed with staff Not allowed

 Mobile phones may be brought to school • •

-Use of mobile phones in lessons • ~
+Use of mobile phones in lessons ~ ~

-Use of mobile phones in social time ~ ~
+Use of mobile phones in social time • •

-Taking photos on personal phones or other camera devices • ~
+Taking photos on personal phones or other camera devices ~ •

 Use of hand held devices e.g. PDAs, gaming consoles • •